12 Inspiring Civic Engagement Examples [Smart Initiatives]

 Why it Should Inspire You

 You never know when an emergency will strike your community—which is why early preparation, community education, and constant vigilance are essential to keeping citizens safe.
-One of the most effective ways of preparing your citizens for a possible disaster is to involve them directly in the education and response process.
+One of the most effective ways of preparing your citizens for a possible disaster is to employ a community engagement model and involve them directly in the education and response process.

 Establishing a Community Emergency Response Team (CERT) will allow you to educate citizens about disaster preparedness for hazards that may impact your community, and train them in basic disaster response skills.
 CERTs are composed of citizen volunteers who actively participate in classroom exercises to learn key emergency response skills and commit to helping serve their community following a disaster activity when professional responders are not immediately available.